 Since then I have upgraded my perspective.
 Fruit is not just a tolerable optional for a healthy hypercarnivore diet; I now think many if not all people can benefit from some amount of fruit in the diet, providing sugar, vitamins and minerals that support gaining and maintaining strength and health.

 Fruit consumption supports health by providing sugars, vitamins, minerals, and various phytochemicals that have beneficial properties.

 Yes, contrary to popular belief, the sugars that naturally occur in fruits, honey, and tree saps (e.g. maple syrup, birch syrup)–including fructose, sucrose, and others that occur in lesser amounts–are beneficial to health, provided you do not consume so much that you encourage growth of oral bacteria that cause tooth decay.
 These sugars–particularly fructose in combination with glucose– regulate appetite, enhance thermogenesis, enhance mineral absorption, and counteract stress hormones.

-Extreme restriction of carbohydrate intake (such as ketogenic diets) activates the stress response including an elevation of cortisol and adrenaline, both at rest and in response to exercise.1, 2, 3, 19
+Extreme restriction of carbohydrate intake (such as fasting and ketogenic diets) activates the stress response including an elevation of cortisol and adrenaline, both at rest and in response to exercise.1, 2, 3, 19

 Sugar consumption reduces the stress response, which is likely why people crave sugar when under stress.4

 Low carbohydrate and ketogenic diets can cause thyroid dysfunction, in part because insulin signaling up-regulates thyroid activity .5, 6, 7, 8

 You don't have to eat a "high carbohydrate diet" to prevent these undesired effects.
 Evidently you can prevent it by eating sufficient excess protein or somewhere between 65 and 180 g of carbohydrate (sugar) daily.30